What Is a Good Mortgage Rate in Today’s Market? | 2024

 Get started shopping for mortgage rates

+To find what’s a good mortgage rate for you, it’s essential to understand how your credit score impacts the rates you’re offered.
 FICO has a tool to estimate mortgage rates based on credit, and it shows how big a difference your score can make when it comes to your interest rate.
-Here were FICO’s annual percentage rate (APR) estimates for different credit tiers on March 14, 2024:
+Here were FICO’s annual percentage rate (APR) estimates for different credit tiers on September 12, 2024:

 Credit Score Range30-Yr Mortgage APR*